catcherwong-archive/APIGatewayDemo/README.md

 A most simplest sample that introduce how to use Ocelot here .

-Please follow [Building API Gateway Using Ocelot In ASP.NET Core](http://www.c-sharpcorner.com/article/building-api-gateway-using-ocelot-in-asp-net-core/) for more infomation.
+Please follow [Building API Gateway Using Ocelot In ASP.NET Core - Basic](http://www.c-sharpcorner.com/article/building-api-gateway-using-ocelot-in-asp-net-core/) for more infomation.

 Link here : [APIGatewayBasicDemo](https://github.com/catcherwong-archive/APIGatewayDemo/tree/master/APIGatewayBasicDemo)